AnanthaRajuC/anantharajuc.github.io/_posts/2018-07-29-Essential-Reading.markdown

 <a href="https://www.contributor-covenant.org/" target="_blank" >Contributor Covenant</a> - A Code of Conduct for Open Source Projects.

+<a href="https://agilemanifesto.org/principles.html" target="_blank" >Principles behind the Agile Manifesto</a> - Manifesto for Agile Software Development.

 <a href="https://github.com/github/choosealicense.com" target="_blank" >Choose A License</a> - A site to provide non-judgmental guidance on choosing a license for your open source project

 ## Books